How type 1 diabetes differs from other types of diabetes

 • Any diabetes diagnosed under 6 months of life is neonatal diabetes and requires genetic testing, because the forms with mutations in the K-ATP channel generally respond to sulfonylureas [4].

-• In differentiating T1 diabetes from T2 diabetes, C-peptide ≤0.6 ng/mL (≤0.2 nmol/L) has sensitivity ~93% for T1 diabetes after 3 years of evolution [7].
+• In telling type 1 diabetes apart from type 2 diabetes, a C-peptide ≤0.6 ng/mL (≤0.2 nmol/L) has a sensitivity of ~93% for type 1 diabetes after 3 years of evolution [7].

 You might also be interested in:

-📚 References
+References

 1. Aamodt KI, Powers AC.
 The pathophysiology, presentation and classification of Type 1 diabetes.
 Diabetes Obes Metab.
 2025;27(Suppl 6):15-27.
 PubMed